theghostinthecode-eng/The-Ghost-in-the-Code-HDAA-Substrate/docs/VISION.md

 Within this repository, a valid external replication event is treated as additional empirical support for three limited propositions: first, that the disclosed simulation stack is operationally coherent; second, that the published reset-path timing doctrine can be instrumented under the stated conditions; and third, that the Layer 0–1 control thesis is not dependent on a single nontransferable lab narrative

-Replication therefore, strengthens the evidentiary weight of the public architecture while leaving the legal timestamp chain unchanged.
+Replication, therefore, strengthens the evidentiary weight of the public architecture while leaving the legal timestamp chain unchanged.
 It is an external measurement event, not a substitute for the original December 2017 reduction-to-practice claim.

 ## Layer 0–1 sovereignty

 The final doctrinal claim of Part II is that a control architecture positioned at Layer 0–1 and sequestered in Ring -3 / SMM remains categorically different from security mechanisms operating above it.
 In the repository’s model, that difference is grounded in execution location, visibility, interrupt jurisdiction, and reset authority rather than in conventional application-layer or kernel-layer policy.

 The HDAA framework is presented as the concrete expression of that claim.
-Its convergence points are the ADAM CODE lineage, the Ghost Constant identity primitive, the Dark Harvest scoring path, the Heaviside decision boundary, and the delegated 0xCF9 termination primitive under the \(t \leq 2.38\,\mu s\) limit.
+Its convergence points are the ADAM CODE lineage, the Ghost Constant identity primitive, the Dark Harvest scoring path, the Heaviside decision boundary, and the delegated 0xCF9 termination primitive under the \(2.38 µs) limit.

 Any later autonomous hardware-governance architecture asserting similar Layer 0–1 sovereignty, Ring -3 sequestration, or substrate-native veto capability must therefore be read against this chronology, this repository structure, and this published doctrinal framework.
 That is the operative precedence claim stated in Part II.